dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 ## Creating the Project

 Now that we understand why we chose to use Gradle, Spring 5, and an embedded Tomcat 8 server, let's see how to put all these pieces together.
 The first thing that we will do is to clone an empty Gradle project.
-After that, we will understand how to add the Tomcat 8 dependency and how to bootstrap it programmatically.
+After that, we will explore adding the Tomcat 8 dependency and how to bootstrap it programmatically.
 Lastly, we will see how to configure and secure a Spring 5 project that works as a RESTful API and that handles JSP (JavaServer Pages) files.

 ### Cloning the Gradle Project